tcet-opensource/documentation/docs/resources/workflows/internal-workflow/internal-workflow.md

 Assuming you already are a part of the Organization, you might not need to do this.
 But if you don't have Git set-up on your local system, visit [GitHub's documentation](https://docs.github.com/en/get-started/quickstart/set-up-git#setting-up-git) to set-up everything before beginning work in the projects.

 ## Understanding Issues
 Issues are the standard way to for communication between maintainers, contributors and end users on GitHub.
-They can be raised by anyone highlighting task allocation, bug reports, feature request, security vulnerablity, etc. Team Leads are responsible to assign an issue to you.
+They can be raised by anyone highlighting **task allocation**, **bug reports**, **feature request**, **security vulnerablity**, etc. Team Leads are responsible to assign an issue to you.
 This is where your work within the project begins.

 ## Branches - Your personal workspace
 Let's say your Team Lead has assigned you an issue.
 It would look something like this: